npollard/receipts/README.md

 Leverage AI to take images of receipts and tell me where all my grocery money is going.

-## LangChain/LangGraph Setup with Modular Architecture
+## LangChain Setup with Modular Architecture

-This project uses LangChain/LangGraph for workflow management with modular OOP architecture.
+This project uses LangChain for AI receipt parsing with a clean, modular architecture following DRY principles.

 ### Prerequisites

-- Python 2.7.4+
+- Python 3.8+
 - OpenAI API key
 - Tesseract OCR